 ½ cup applesauce

 In addition to ensuring that meals contain the best balance of nutrients to heal wounds, there are other factors that can affect food intake:

 - Can the person reach their food/feed themselves or do they need help?

 - Do they wear dentures to help with chewing the food, and if so do they fit properly without causing pain or falling out?

 - Does the food need to be of a certain consistency e.g. soft, pureed etc.?

-Here are some general nutritional guidelines to consider when preparing meals for wound healing for the person in your care:
+Here are some general nutritional guidelines to consider when preparing meals that promote wound healing for the person in your care:

 - Offer well-balanced meals from a variety of foods

 - Include adequate protein to maintain good immune function and lean body mass

 - Look for nutritious foods that maintain the weight of the person in your care within a healthy range.
 Because every person has different nutritional needs, aim for keeping the weight of the person in relation to their height, not an “ideal” body mass index (BMI) number

 - Include vitamin and mineral-rich foods to keep healthy

 - Don’t forget fibre and fluid